triton-inference-server/model_navigator/examples/models/torch/resnet50_nvidia_torch_hub/README.md

 # Torch Hub NVIDIA ResNet50 Model

-In this example we show how to optimize NVIDIA ResNet50 model from Torch Hub.
-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+In this example, we show how to optimize NVIDIA ResNet50 model from Torch Hub.
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).

 ## Run optimization